 The current European and U.S. trade dispute dates back to 2004 when both parties accused one another of unfairly subsidizing aircraft giants Boeing and Airbus.
-In 2018, the World Trade Organization declared both sides guilty, allowing the U.S. to implement $7.5 billion in tariffs and the E.U. to retaliate with $4 billion in duties.
+In 2018, the World Trade Organization declared both sides guilty, allowing the U.S. to implement $7.5 billion in and the E.U. to retaliate with $4 billion in duties.

 Over the years, the retributive approach on both sides extended the tariffs beyond the aircraft manufacturers.
 From French wine to American whiskey to Harley-Davidson motorcycles, the tax rates ballooned.
 In 2018, the dispute intensified into an all-out trade war when former President Donald Trump imposed new steel and aluminum tariffs on several NATO allies.

 That decision spurred the E.U. to hit back with a series of tax hikes that would have levied a 56-percent tariff on American motorcycles over 500cc.
 Luckily, the E.U. relented, delaying the measures until December, 2021.
 However, that didn’t solve the impending trade crisis for brands like Harley-Davidson.

 At the European Union-United States Summit in Brussels, Belgium, on June 15, 2021, U.S. President Joe Biden and European Commission President Ursula von der Leyen reached a truce in the 17-year Boeing-Airbus spat.
 The agreement will go into effect on July 11, 2021, and will suspend the tariffs for the next five years.
 The truce not only mends trans-Atlantic trade relations, but also lays the groundwork for both parties to unite against a common threat in the aircraft industry: China.

 While the agreement is welcome news for American V-twin manufacturers, the summit didn’t directly solve the ongoing aluminum-steel trade dispute.